Year 5 overview

 Thinking skills continue to also be a focus at Year 5, with students recapping their understanding of how the brain works and the strategies to promote creative and critical thinking.

-Structured, natural inquiry in Belair National Park
+Structured, natural inquiry with Belair National Park

 With our campus adjacent to Belair National Park, a structured natural enquiry program sees our Year 5s undertaking a more historical perspective on learning in the Park.
 With a strong focus on Australian history in Year 5, the students study the role of Belair National Park as the ‘last stop’ before reaching the city during the goldrush era.
 A hiking expedition through Belair National Park and various environmental studies along the way give students an in-depth understanding of the landscape, terrain and the living conditions during the goldrush era.